freezedev/lyria/CONTRIBUTING.md

 * Semicolons where semicolons should be
 * Commas at the end
 * Single quotes are prefered
-* Variables should not have underscores (expect for CoffeeScript-generated code)
+* Variables should not have underscores (except for CoffeeScript-generated code)

 Configuration can be found at `.jshintrc`.